Who doesn’t like to test drive cars and tell people what you think?

-Actually the boys were very well behaved……….just watch the hands when you set pizza down.
+Actually, the boys were very well behaved……….just watch the hands when you set the pizza down.
 (I love how my son………the son of a blogger….is the only one aware and trained to smile for the camera).

 Finding the pizza joint and our hotel was a breeze with the navigation.
 Whew.
 I didn’t have to ask Siri once.
 It even got us to our nephews and his partners home for dinner.
 Easy.

 Before leaving town, I thought I’d use the navigation to help us find a place to eat breakfast.
 It’s like having your own personal YELP app, but in the cars navigation system.
 Using the features “breaksfast” and “near”, we decided on a restaurant that had high reviews……I cross-referenced with Yelp.
 As we pulled in, I wasn’t so sure.
 It didn’t look so nice.
 But there was a line and that’s always a good sign.
 The food was delicious.